 Introduces the basic elements of two-dimensional design.
 Focuses on understanding the fundamental principles, theories, and concepts of two-dimensional image-making.
 Connects major art movements in history with the role of the contemporary graphic designer.
-Prerequisite(s): None painting from the still life and potentially the landscape, and acquiring drawing skills like sighting and measurement for the purpose of accurate representation.
+Prerequisite(s): None maximum results.
+Introduces a variety of painting problems including working in a limited palette, value range, and quantity of marks.
+Focuses on making studies from master copies, painting from the still life and potentially the landscape, and acquiring drawing skills like sighting and measurement for the purpose of accurate representation.
 Prerequisite(s): None